Healthlane-Technologies/zelthy-intern-fe-assignment/README.md

-# Frontend assessment repository template
+# Frontend assignment repository template

-This is a template repository for submitting assessments for the Frontend developer internship at Zelthy.
-All those who are submitting the frontend assessment must use this template.
+This is a template repository for submitting assignment for the Frontend developer internship at Zelthy.
+All those who are submitting the frontend assignment must use this template.

 Assignment link: https://zelthy.com/assignments/frontend-intern